tomhall82/baratie-booking/README.md

 **EPIC 2 - Core pages**
 - As a developer I need to create "base.html" so that I have a platform to build all other pages from.
-- As a developer I need to create "index.html" so users will take them to a landing page which gives infomation about the restaurant.
+- As a developer I need to create "index.html" so users will take them to a landing page which gives information about the restaurant.
 - As a developer I need to create "menu.html" so users will be able to view restaurant menu(s).
 - As a developer I need to create "book.html" so users will be able to book a table at the restaurant.
 - As a developer I need to create "booking_edit.html" so users will be able to edit their booking.